Managing Your Sources

 Include source in bundle:

-vim sources/active/bundles.yml
+vim Config/sources/active/bundles/bundles.yml

 Add to existing bundle: